logto-io/docs/docs/docs/recipes/configure-connectors/sms-connector/configure-sms-connector.md

 | ForgotPassword | If users forget their password during sign-in, they can choose to verify their identity using their phone number.                                                       | Your Logto password change verification code is {{code}}.
 The code will remain active for 10 minutes. |
 | Generic        | This template can be used as a generic backup option for various scenarios, including linking a phone number to an existing account or testing connector configuration… | Your Logto verification code is {{code}}.
 The code will remain active for 10 minutes.                 |

-## Related Readings

-You can check out [how to enable SMS or email passcode sign-in](../../tutorials/get-started/passwordless-sign-in-by-adding-connectors.mdx) as soon as you finish the setup.